Ep.85: Bras and Breast Cancer with Sydney Singer and Soma Grismaijer

 Sydney: Part of it also is that I supported you doing this.

-Soma: Yes, so men need the support their women.
+Soma: Yes, so men need to support their women.
 Please.

 Sydney: Yeah, men have to be part of this.
 I mean, I think this is a good question.
 When you do wear a bra, Robyn, do you wear it for you, or do you wear it for your viewer, for men?
 Maybe you don’t even think about it, and Soma, too.